mx-robotics/motion_capture/README.md

-# Optitrack
+# UDP Motion Capture Demo for Optitrack Motive NatNet messages
+This demo is able capture NatNet messages and outputs the containing rigid objects to the bash.
+### Tested
+At the moment is is only tested with
+- Motive 1.10.1.

+## Source
-This is a simple program based on the
+This is a simple program based on the mocap lib (https://github.com/clearpathrobotics/mocap_optitrack.git)
+##
 ## Setup
 ### Motive (server)
 - View -> Data Streaming